-Outcome: Increase State and Local Community resiliency following federally declared disasters.
+• Outcome: Increase State and Local Community resiliency following federally declared disasters.

-The Public Assistance Bureau administers FEMA's Public Assistance Grant Program.
+The Public Assistance Bureau administers the Federal Emergency Management Agency's Public Assistance Grant Program.
 The Robert T. Stafford Disaster Relief and Emergency Assistance Act, as amended, authorizes the President to provide Federal assistance when the magnitude of an incident or threatened incident exceeds the affected State, Territorial, Indian Tribal, and local government capabilities to respond or recover.
-The purpose of the Public Assistance Grant Program is to support community recovery from major disasters by providing grant assistance for debris removal, life-saving emergency protective measures, and restoring public infrastructure.
+The Public Assistance Grant Program aims to support community recovery from major disasters by providing grant assistance for debris removal, lifesaving emergency protective measures, and restoring public infrastructure.
 Designated local governments, states, tribes, territories, and certain private non-profit organizations are eligible to apply.
-Public Assistance is FEMA's largest grant program.
-Since 2017, FEMA gave over five billion dollars through Public Assistance grants to help communities clear debris and rebuild roads, schools, libraries, and other public facilities throughout the United States.
+Public Assistance is the Federal Emergency Management Agency's largest grant program.
+Since 2017, the Federal Emergency Management Agency has given over five billion dollars through Public Assistance grants to help communities clear debris and rebuild roads, schools, libraries, and other public facilities throughout the United States.
 The MEMA Recovery Office is responsible for administering and managing the Public Assistance Grant Program within Mississippi.

-Strategy (A.1.1): Provide education and reimbursement funds to program eligible local governments, certain private non-profit agencies, federally recognized tribal organizations, and state agencies.
+Strategy (A.1.1): Provide education and reimbursement funds to program-eligible local governments, private non-profit agencies, federally recognized tribal organizations, and state agencies.

-- Output: Quantity of reimbursement funds to eligible applicants for approved costs associated with debris removal, life-saving activities, and repair of storm-damaged facilities. - Efficiency: Number of projects approved and reimbursed. - o Task (A.1.1.1): Conduct Public Assistance Applicants' Briefings after each Major Presidential Declaration throughout the declared counties to discuss grant conditions. - o Task (A.1.1.2): Conduct one-on-one customer service to eligible Public Assistance Grant program applicants. - o Task (A.1.1.3): Monitor and assist FEMA with developing eligible Public Assistance projects. - o Task (A.1.1.4): Assist qualified applicants to gather, sort, and submit appropriate documentation supporting eligible reimbursement costs. - o Task (A.1.1.5): Educate applicants on potential mitigation opportunities associated with damaged facilities. - o Task (A.1.1.6): Audit applicants' submitted documentation to ensure that federal, State, and local laws and regulations have been satisfied. - o Task (A.1.1.7): Ensure that all eligible projects comply with Special Conditions established in the project's Record of Environmental Compliance report. - o Task (A.1.1.8): Submit applicants' final costs with supporting documentation to Federal Emergency Management Agency for final audit and closure. - o Task (A.1.1.9): Fully reimburse the applicant the final amount after FEMA closure. - o Task (A.1.1.10): Certify that all reimbursements are compliant with the Improper Payments Elimination and Recovery Improvement Act of 2012. - o Task (A.1.1.11): Accumulate and track all state management costs for reimbursement to the State. - o Task (A.1.1.12): Ensure applicants are closed out of a disaster once all work has been completed and fully reimbursed. - o Task (A.1.1.13): Ensure all applicants are closed, and disaster is closed prior to the established disaster liquidation date.
+• Output: Quantity of reimbursement funds to eligible applicants for approved costs associated with debris removal, lifesaving activities, and repair of storm-damaged facilities.

+- Efficiency: Number of projects approved and reimbursed. - o Task (A.1.1.1): Conduct Prilmanary Damage assessments (PDA) of reported damages resulting from an event and, if determined to meet the criteria of Federal declaration, prepare the request for Federal Public Assistance for Presidential signature. - o Task (A.1.1.2): Conduct one-on-one customer service to eligible Public Assistance Grant program applicants. - o Task (A.1.1.3): Monitor and assist the Federal Emergency Management Agency with developing eligible Public Assistance projects. - o Task (A.1.1.4): Assist qualified applicants in gathering, sorting, and submitting appropriate documentation supporting eligible reimbursement costs. - o Task (A.1.1.5): Educate applicants on potential mitigation opportunities for damaged facilities. - o Task (A.1.1.6): Audit applicants' submitted documentation to satisfy federal, state, and local laws and regulations. - o Task (A.1.1.7): Ensure that all eligible projects comply with Special Conditions established in the project's Record of Environmental Compliance report. - o Task (A.1.1.8): Submit applicants' final costs with supporting documentation to Federal Emergency Management Agency for final audit and closure. - o Task (A.1.1.9): Fully reimburse the applicant the final amount after the Federal Emergency Management Agency closure. - o Task (A.1.1.10): Certify that all reimbursements are compliant with the Improper Payments Elimination and Recovery Improvement Act of 2012. - o Task (A.1.1.11): Accumulate and track all state management costs for reimbursement to the State. - o Task (A.1.1.12): Ensure applicants are closed out of a disaster once all work has been completed and fully reimbursed. - o Task (A.1.1.13): Ensure all applicants are closed and the disaster is closed prior to the established disaster liquidation date.